 - Allowing cooperative educational activities to count toward the energy savings goal: Many residential members are undertaking energy efficiency measures and changing their behavior as a result of the educational activities offered by their cooperative.
 The state should recognize these educational efforts by allowing full credit for energy savings from these activities to count toward meeting the energy savings goal.

-- Provide credit to load management activities: As state policies drive utilities to procure large percentages of renewable energy, utilities need to look for ways to better manage the variability of these resources and their impacts on the electric grid.
-Current policy treatments for load management, energy storage and time of use do not reflect the value that such programs can provide to the electric grid.
+- Provide credit to load management activities and other grid-modernization efforts: As state policies drive utilities to procure larger percentages of renewable energy, utilities need to look for ways to better manage the variability of these resources and their impacts on the electric grid.
+Current policy treatments for load management, advanced metering, energy storage and time-of-use rate designs do not reflect the value that such programs can provide to the electric grid.
 Policies that better recognize the value associated with when energy is consumed will be important to furthering the overall efficiency of the electric grid and the integration of renewable energy.

 - Shift focus from quantity of savings to system-wide efficiency improvements: Energy-efficient market transformation is occurring much more rapidly than when utility energy efficiency programs were originally conceived.
-Technological progress is being driven in part by federal legislation, new codes and standards, as well as manufacturer’s promotional efforts and numerous educational campaigns.
+Technological progress is being driven by federal legislation, new codes and standards, as well as manufacturer’s promotional efforts and numerous educational campaigns.
 Continuing to require utilities to meet efficiency requirements in the face of limited generation needs adds costs and limits the ability to make other system investments without further increasing consumers’ costs.
-Utility conservation efforts should shift the focus of these programs to demand and supply side technologies that deliver system-wide benefits, not simply working to meet arbitrary goals.
+Utility conservation efforts should shift the focus of these programs to demand- and-supply-side technologies that deliver system-wide benefits, not simply working to meet arbitrary goals.

 Great River Energy and our member cooperatives will continue making a good faith effort to meet future energy savings goals by educating consumers about the importance of saving energy and encouraging participation in energy efficiency programs.
-We will also continue to advocate for changes to the 2007 Next Generation Energy Act that better reflect the unique differences and challenges Minnesota electric cooperatives face to meet the goals that have been established.
+We will also continue to advocate for changes to the 2007 Next Generation Energy Act that better reflect the cooperative business model and the unique challenges Minnesota electric cooperatives face to meet the goals that have been established.

 Great River Energy and our member cooperatives are widely respected for our combined energy conservation efforts and for helping consumers use energy wisely.
-We have more than 20 years of experience doing so, and plan to continue to encourage energy efficiency that is in the best interest of our members.
-Possible future revisions to the 2007 Next Generation Energy Act that acknowledge the unique challenges of the state’s electric cooperatives would help cooperatives meet future goals and protect them and their member-consumers from undue harm.
+We have more than 30 years of experience doing so, and plan to continue to encourage demand side management efforts that are in the best interest of our members.
+Future revisions to the 2007 Next Generation Energy Act that acknowledge the unique challenges of the state’s electric cooperatives would help cooperatives meet future goals and protect them and their member-consumers from undue harm.